-Other work arrangements, while in principle covered by the Fair Work Act, did not change systematically, highlighting the importance of understanding the public discussion around this law rather than simply its words.
-Flexibility, measured as agreeing with the statement "My working times can be flexible", does not display significant changes for new mothers after the Fair Work Act: if anything, the coefficient estimates in column (6) are negative (counterintuitively), though mostly insignificant.
+Other work arrangements, while in principle covered by the Fair Work Act, did not change systematically and permanently, highlighting the importance of understanding the public discussion around this law rather than simply its words.
+Flexibility, measured as agreeing with the statement "My working times can be flexible", decreases for mothers of very young children (column 6 of Table 2), consistently with a switch from casual to permanent contracts (as casual contracts are associated with greater schedule flexibility) rather than with the acquisition of the right to request flexibility.
 The analysis regarding work from home is inconclusive: the coefficient estimates in column (7) range from negative to positive, are mostly insignificant, and the corresponding figure (not shown) displays a lot of volatility in the estimated coefficients.

 No Changes in Work Arrangements for Fathers We replicate the same analysis on men, and show that there are no systematic changes for fathers of young children around 2009.
 Appendix Table D.1 replicates Table 2 on the sample of men.
-Reduced-hours permanent contracts are very rare among men (only 2% of working fathers have this arrangement), who tend to work full-time, and this doesn't change with the Fair Work Act.
-For fathers, the probability of being on a regular schedule was double that of mothers before the Fair Work Act (55% probability for fathers versus 27% probability for mothers of 0 to 2-year-olds) and was not affected by the law, along with the other work arrangements.
+Reduced-hours permanent contracts are very rare among men (only 2% of working fathers have this arrangement), who tend to work full-time, and this does not change with the Fair Work Act.
+For fathers, the probability of being on a regular schedule was almost double that of mothers before the Fair Work Act (59% probability for fathers versus 32% probability for mothers of 0 to 2-year-olds) and was not affected by the law, along with the other work arrangements.